Sumit2202/todo-real-time/README.md

 1. **Development Environment Setup**

-   You will require your environment setup for mobile development(skip if already done), please [setup instructions][react-native-env].
+   You will require your environment set for mobile development(skip if already done), please [setup instructions][react-native-env].

 2. **Install, Build, Run**

    To start using todo-fire and build it locally:

-   Run the following command to install the app and link dependencies from root directory
+   Run the following command to install the app and link dependencies from the root directory

    ```shell
    > npm install